zpconn/zachconn/about.markdown

 title: About
 ---

 I have a degree in mathematics from Rice University and have had a life-long passion for programming.
-As an undergraduate I did some research in the area of analysis on fractals at Cornell University with Robert Strichartz; along with two other undergraduates we ended up writing a paper on a new formulation of de Rham cohomology on fractals, and you can read the preprint [here](http://arxiv.org/abs/1206.1310).
+As an undergraduate I published some research in the area of analysis on fractals at Cornell University with Robert Strichartz.
+I also had a lot of fun studying mathematics in Russia as part of the [Math in Moscow](https://mathinmoscow.org/) program.

-Leaving academia behind, I am now working as a software developer at [FlightAware](http://www.flightaware.com).
+Leaving academia behind, I am currently Director of Engineering at [FlightAware](https://www.flightaware.com) in Houston, TX.

 [LinkedIn profile.](http://www.linkedin.com/pub/zach-conn/58/a76/3a3)